 The School has entered into an agreement with a management company for professional services.
 Under terms of the agreement, the management company will manage and operate the School (See Note F-1).
 The management company charges the School for certain expenses paid on behalf of the School and for any operating advances.
 In addition, the School is required to pay a guaranteed fee and a contingent incentive fee when certain criteria are met.
-As of June 30, 2018, the School's balance sheet reflects a receivable due from the management company in the amount of \$304,838.
+As of June 30, 2019, the School's balance sheet reflects a payable due to the management company in the amount of \$269,158.